Erastuskanyatta/PHP-Yii2-Framework/index.md

 **`/assets`**: This directory consists of asset configurations.
 It has an `AppAsset.php` file, which contains the configurations of the CSS and the JAVASCRIPT.
 This is where we will be adding our CSS and JAVASCRIPT files.

-**`/controllers`**: Yii 2 Controller's are written in this folder.
+**`/controllers`**: Yii 2 Controller is written in this folder.
 Yii 2 takes the convention of <NameController> to name the controllers.
 For example, `UserController.php` is the name of the file containing `User` controllers.

 **`/models`**: In Yii 2, processing of data, and manipulating the values takes place here.
-In this directory we have classes that link to the databases hence accessing the database tables.
-Tables in databases and the models has one to one mapping.
+In this directory, we have classes that link to the databases hence accessing the database tables.
+Tables in databases and the models have one to one mapping.

 **`/views`**: In Yii 2, views directory is used to store files that will be displayed in the browser as HTML.
-The code placed in this directory is always in PHP format but displayed in tha browser in HTML format.
+The code placed in this directory is always in PHP format but displayed in the browser in HTML format.

 Inside view we have two directories:

 - **`views/layout`**: Layout directory contains the views that are fixed in the browser.
-These views get displayed in all pages of the website.
+These views get displayed on all pages of the website.
 The files in this folder are under `main.php`.
-For instance, page header and the footer files are in this directory hence all pages in that web contains the same page header and footer view.
+For instance, page header and the footer files are in this directory hence all pages in that web contain the same page header and the footer view.
 <!-- Layouts are a special type of view that represents the common parts of multiple views.
 For example, the pages for most Web applications share the same page header and footer.
 Instead of repeating the same page header and the footer in every view, a better way is to do this layout embed the rendering result of a content view at an appropriate place in the layout.
 The files in this directory are under `main.php` folder. -->

-- **`views/site`**: Unlike files in layout, files in site are not fixed.
-That is, one page does not have the same view with another page.
+- **`views/site`**: Unlike files in layout, files in the site are not fixed.
+That is, one page does not have the same view as another page.
 The only similar thing is the header and the footer since they were placed in `main.php`.

 ### Folder 2: common
 In this directory, we have configurations that are used in the backend and the frontend projects.
 For instance, database configurations in `/common/config` takes place here.